Quitch/Queller-AI/README.md

 ### Neural
  - All platoon creation decisions are made by the neural network
  - High map activity

-### Orbital
- - Will get orbital as soon as possible on multi-planet systems

 ### Rush
  - Favours bots